mjsong32/lshcode/README.md

 lshstats(T,'test',X,Xtest,m);
 ```

 Returns median, max, and expected occupancy of the buckets in each hash table.
 It also returns the mean and max number of candidates returned for query points in `Xtest`.
-Lastly, it reports the number of failures for retrieving the $m$-nearest neighbor for each query point in `Xtest`.
+Lastly, it reports the number of failures for retrieving the m-nearest neighbor for each query point in `Xtest`.

 ## Function explanations